NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

   "How are you doing?"
 ```

-If more than one utterance is given for a canonical form, a random is used whenever the message is used.
+If more than one utterance is given for a canonical form, the bot uses a random utterance whenever the message is used.

-If you are wondering whether the *user message canonical forms* are the same as classical intents, the answer is yes.
+If you are wondering whether *user message canonical forms* are the same as classical intents, the answer is yes.
 You can think of them as intents.
 However, when using them, the bot is not constrained to use only the pre-defined list.

 ### Flows

-In Colang, **flows** represent patterns of interaction between the user and the bot.
+In Colang, *flows* represent patterns of interaction between the user and the bot.
 In their simplest form, they are sequences of user and bot messages.
 In the "Hello World" example, the `greeting` flow is defined as:

 ```colang
 define flow greeting